kareido/pytorl/examples/README.md

 **Note:**
 <pre> You may be noticed that there could be much code redundancy in those examples,
 which seems to be inefficient and unnecessary.
-In reality, it is designed to be that since I believe redundancy sometimes is better than over modulized impleme- tation.</pre>
+In reality, it is designed to be that since I believe sometimes redundancy is much better than over modulized implemetations.</pre>